 Early training coupled with positive reinforcement methods is the way to go for this hybrid.
 This will help them be properly socialized and become well-mannered.

-Overall, Pitpoms are confident and loyal companions with equally admirable appearances.
+Overall, Pitbull Pomeranian mixes are confident and loyal companions with equally admirable appearances.
 They have sturdy, compact bodies and cone-shaped heads that resemble that of a fox.

-36. French Pomeranian (French Bulldog & Pomeranian Mix)
+36. French Pomerdog (French Bulldog & Pomeranian Mix)

 Because of their similarity in size, French Bulldogs and Pomeranians are commonly bred together.
 This results in a small, low-maintenance pup called the French Pomeranian or the French Pomerdog.

 Having this mix as a pet means having a loyal companion for life!
-However, owning a French Pomeranian comes with great responsibility.
+However, owning a French Pomerdog comes with great responsibility.
 It requires patience and consistency in training.

 Barking is also very common for this mix due to its innate desire to protect.
 This makes French Pomerdogs decent watchdogs.